mangekyousharingan/EnigmaAPI/README.md

 [Swagger](https://app.swaggerhub.com/apis/swdowiarz/EnigmaAPI/1.0.0)

-##Deploy:
+## Deploy:

 To deploy application:
 1. Clone project repository to your local machine
+2. Make sure you have Docker and Heroku CLI pre installed.
-2. In your terminal go within project directory.
+3. In your terminal go within project directory.
-3. Run the following command: **_make docker_push_**.
+4. Run the following command: **_make docker_push_**.
 It will create docker image and push it to the docker hub.
-4. Once the previous step is done run: make _**heroku_deploy**_ which will deploy docker to live servers on Heroku.
+5. Once the previous step is done run: make _**heroku_deploy**_ which will deploy docker to live servers on Heroku.